Global convergence of optimized adaptive importance samplers: Discussion

 \vphantom{x}

-\textbf{Dimension dependence.} Because dissipative non-convex potentials can cover worst case scenarios, the dimension dependence of $c_1, c_2$ are $\mathcal{O}(e^d)$ and $c_0 = \mathcal{O}(e^{-d})$ \citep{zhang2019nonasymptotic,akyildiz2020nonasymptotic}.
+\textbf{Dimension dependence.} Because dissipative non-convex potentials can cover worst case scenarios, the dimension dependence of $c_1, c_2$ are $\mathcal{O}(e^d)$ and $c_0 = \mathcal{O}(e^{-d})$ \cite{zhang2023nonasymptotic,akyildiz2020nonasymptotic}.
 These bounds are, however, worst case scenarios and reflect the edge cases.
-In practice, both SGLD and SGHMC perform well with non-convex potentials, leading to well-performing methods.
+In practice, SGLD performs well with non-convex potentials, leading to well-performing methods.
 Recall that $c_3$ is given by

 In this case, one can see that $c_3 = \mathcal{O}(d \log(1/d))$, which degrades the bound as $d$ grows.

 \vphantom{x}

 \textbf{Dependence of inverse temperature $\beta$}.
 We note that $c_0 $, $c_1$, and $c_2$ are $\mathcal{O}(1/\beta)$ whereas $\beta$-dependence of $c_3$ is $\mathcal{O}(\log \beta / \beta)$ as can be seen from \eqref{eq:c_3_disc}.
 This suggests a strategy to set $\beta$ large enough so that $c_3 = \mathcal{O}(\log \beta / \beta) \leq \epsilon$ to vanish $c_3$ from the bound.
 If this is satisfied, then the second term $c_2 \eta^{1/4}$ can be controlled by the step-size and the first term $c_1 e^{-c_0 \eta k}$ vanishes as $k\to\infty$.